tril-alex/ats-mini/docs/source/manual.md

 * **Sleep Mode** - Locked - lock the encoder rotation during sleep; Unlocked - allow tuning the frequency in sleep mode; CPU Sleep - the maximum power saving mode.
 With the display being on and default brightness the power consumption is about 100mA, Locked/Unlocked modes draw about 70mA, the CPU sleep mode draws about 40mA.
 * **About** - Informational screen.

+## Reset

+To reset the receiver settings (current band, frequency, favorite stations, etc):

+1. Switch off the receiver
+2. Press and hold the encoder
+3. Turn on the receiver
+4. Release the encoder after the `EEPROM Resetting` message appears

 ## Bands table

 | Name | Min frequency | Max frequency | Default mode |